winitzki/CocoaJoin/README.md

 Possible functions: stats (get statistics on the number of molecules and reactions), pause (do not schedule any new reactions), resume (start scheduling reactions again), clear (remove all present molecules in all reactions, stop all reactions, reply immediately to all fast molecules, and ignore requests to inject any new molecules).

 These global operations, as well as the corresponding local operations, can be implemented most easily via special predefined fast molecules that already have predefined reactions.

-* Implement molecule names as locally defined blocks, so that the syntax `counter(3)` or `inc()` can be used instead of the more verbose Objective-C syntax.

-The CocoaJoin API is subject to change.
-I am still investigating ways to simplify the calling conventions.
-A previous attempt to implement the `counter(3)` syntax was unsuccessful: sufficiently convenient macros could not be defined.